eagle-io/docs/source/topics/nodes/report/index.rst

 Downloading or editing a report
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-1. Locate the Report Source node in the Workspaces tree or from the `Source` List content view.
+1. Locate the Report node in the Workspaces tree or from the `Source` List content view.
 2. To edit an existing report, select ``Edit`` from the context menu.
 3. Alternatively select ``Download`` to generate a PDF report using the latest data.
 4. Enable ``Public access`` to get a public URL to a report that will be generated on demand.